Do you need help writing your book?

 Daily email communication keeps us in touch between calls.
 Here we focus on day-to-day issues that affect your writing productivity.
 We address challenges you’re facing with your manuscript.
 And we discuss other topics that arise suddenly and require immediate resolution.

-Clients often consider our regular emails to be the most valuable feature of our writing and editing programs.
+Clients often consider my regular emails to be the most valuable feature of my writing and editing programs.

 When your final draft is completed, I edit it.
 I